Tommy Bastow

 Thomas Derek Bastow (born 26 August 1991) is an English actor and musician from Epsom, Surrey.
-He is best known for playing the character Dave the Laugh in Paramount Pictures' Angus, Thongs and Perfect Snogging, as Joe in the British Telecom (BT) adverts and as the lead singer in the band FranKo.
+He is best known for playing the character Dave the Laugh in Angus, Thongs and Perfect Snogging, and more recently for his work on Disney FX Shōgun, and the NHK morning drama The Ghost Writer's Wife.
+He is also the lead singer in the band FranKo.

 Education

 Bastow attended the independent City of London Freemen's School, and later transferred to the BRIT School in Croydon, a state school that specialises in the performing arts.
 Bastow then graduated with a BA Acting from the Drama Centre London (Class of 2015/2016).

 Acting career

-Bastow wanted to become an actor after watching films like A Clockwork Orange, Pulp Fiction and American Psycho with his dad and being inspired by the performances of the actors, "Watching those great performances sent tingles down my spine and I wanted to have that ability myself.
-I wanted other people to watch me and get that same feeling, I wanted to entertain."
-Bastow first got involved with acting at the age of thirteen.
-Since 2005, Bastow has appeared in several BT adverts.
-In 2008, he appeared in two episodes of the CBBC program M.I.High as Lewis Chuckworth, and in a short film titled Londongrad.
+In 2008, he appeared in two episodes of the CBBC programme M.I.High as Lewis Chuckworth, and in a short film titled Londongrad.
 Bastow landed his first major film role playing the character of "Dave the Laugh" in Angus, Thongs and Perfect Snogging, released in July 2008.
 In December 2008, he played the role of a young Sir Guy of Gisborne for an episode of the BBC One mini-series Robin Hood which aired on 6 June 2009.
 In 2009, he also had a role in The Boys Are Back starring Clive Owen.
 Bastow starred in the 2010 Spanish-American horror film Exorcismus, which is produced by Filmax.

 He also appeared in a recurring role in teen drama The Cut, a BBC Switch program, playing Greg Cranborne.
 In 2011 he appeared in EastEnders as Seb Parker.

-On 27 November 2024, he is cast as Haven(ヘブン, Hebun:written in Romaji), a character based on the real-life Lafcadio Hearn as known as Yakumo Koizumi(小泉八雲), on NHK Asadora(Japanese morning tv series) "The Ghost Writer's Wife" (ばけばけ).
-Haven is the husband of Toki Matsuno(松野トキ), the protagonist and the heroine of the show, based on the real-life Koizumi Setsuko(小泉節子), played by Akari Takaishi(高石あかり).
-He was chosen from among 1767 applicants(246 from Japan, 1352 from America, 149 from England, and 20 from Australia and New Zealand).
+On 27 November 2024, he was cast as Haven (ヘブン, Hebun; written in Romaji), a character based on the real-life Lafcadio Hearn, also known as Yakumo Koizumi (小泉八雲), on the NHK Asadora (Japanese morning tv series) The Ghost Writer's Wife (ばけばけ).
+Haven is the husband of Toki Matsuno (松野トキ), the protagonist and the heroine of the show, based on the real-life Koizumi Setsuko (小泉節子), and played by Akari Takaishi (高石あかり).
+He was chosen from among 1767 applicants (246 from Japan, 1352 from America, 149 from England, and 20 from Australia and New Zealand).